mihcaoj/processcontrol/README.md

 # **Overview**

 This project utilizes the MQTT protocol for communication with the Anki Hyperdrive vehicle and provides a graphical user interface (GUI) that allows users to interact with a remote-controlled vehicle.
+This project contains versions in both Python and Java.
+The overall features are the same in both languages, some features may differ slightly.

 # **Features**

--  Choose which vehicle you want to connect to
+-  Choose which vehicle you want to connect to from a list of discovered vehicles directly from the GUI.
 -  **_Emergency Flag Control:_** Toggle the emergency flag to enable or disable emergency stops.
 -  **_Velocity and Acceleration Control:_** Adjust the velocity and acceleration of the vehicle using sliders in the GUI.
 The acceleration control is available only in the Python implementation.
 -  **_Lane Change:_** Change lanes to the left or right, with options to modify offset, velocity, and acceleration.